Posted by Parrot and Ramsey Funeral Home on Jul 7, 2013

 Phillip DeSpain (Director)

-Funeral services for Mr. Donald Perkins were conducted at 1:00 PM Wednesday at the Lyon-DeWitt Funeral Home Chapel with burial in the Campbellsville Memorial Gardens.
+Services for Mr. James E Mason Jr. will be conducted 10 AM, Wednesday, July 3, 2013 at Lyon-DeWitt Funeral Home with burial to follow in the Campbellsville Memorial Gardens.

 Read More

-She professed faith in Christ and was of the Methodist Faith.
+She professed faith in Christ and was a member of Glasgow Baptist Church.

 BURIAL: Campbellsville Memorial Gardens